SSWConsulting/SSW.Rules.Content/rules/reflexion/rule.md

 Think of Reflexion like a self-check for your computer's "brain" (the Large Language Model or LLM).
 Just like you might double-check your work before submitting it, Reflexion lets the computer double-check its own answers.
 This helps make those answers better each time.

 ::: greybox
-Just like self reflection is used as a coding technique, the technique of getting a LLM to reflect on its answers is called 'Reflexion'
+Just like self-reflection is used as a coding technique, the technique of getting an LLM to reflect on its answers is called 'Reflexion'
 :::
 **Figure: Why 'Reflexion' is a proper noun as per the [MIT, Princeton, and Northeastern research](https://arxiv.org/pdf/2303.11366.pdf)**